Keeping Your Pet Safe in the Summer Heat

-Breeds with flat faces like bulldogs, pugs, pekinese, Boston terriers and Persian cats don’t pant as well as others so they have a harder time releasing body heat.
-You should particularly watch these pets in the heat and consider keeping them indoors in the AC until it cools off a bit.
+Dog breeds with flat faces like bulldogs, pugs, pekinese, Boston terriers and Persian cats don’t pant as well as others so they have a harder time releasing body heat.
+Watch these pets in the heat and consider keeping them indoors in the AC until it cools off a bit.

-So the best rule of thumb is — if it’s too hot for you in jeans and a t-shirt, it’s too hot for your pet.
+The best rule of thumb? if it’s too hot for you in jeans and a t-shirt, it’s too hot for your pet.

 For those necessary outings

 Nature calls, and dogs and cats simply can’t avoid the outdoors altogether when the mercury begins to rise.